CFPB Barred, For Now, From Naming Company Under Investigation

 California Employers Are Subject to New Requirements When Using Criminal History Information

-The California Fair Employment & Housing Council (FEHC) issued proposed regulations in 2016 that identified numerous ways in which employers can face liability when using a candidate’s (which means both a job applicant and an employee) criminal history in hiring and other employment decisions.
+The California Fair Employment & Housing Council (FEHC) issued proposed regulations in 2016 that identified numerous ways in which employers can face liability when using a candidate’s (which means both a job candidate and an employee) criminal history in hiring and other employment decisions.
 On January 10, 2017, the FEHC approved those proposed regulations.
 The regulations have been filed with the Office of Administrative Law and likely will be effective as of July 1, 2017.
 In many ways, the FEHC regulations borrow heavily from the EEOC’s Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964” (2012 Guidance).
 Specifically, the regulations do not prohibit a California employer from considering criminal information.
 Moreover, even though one’s status as an “ex-offender” is not considered a protected characteristic under California law or Title VII, the regulations allow a candidate to bring a discrimination claim if the employer’s use of conviction records results in an “adverse impact” (referred to by the EEOC as “disparate impact”) on those in protected classes, such as race, national origin and gender.
 The regulations are summarized below.
 Although this Insight does not address related considerations, such as the interplay between the regulations and the Fair Credit Reporting Act (FCRA), employers should continue to be mindful of their obligations under these laws when using criminal background reports provided by third-party consumer reporting agencies.
 In addition, nationwide employers should continue to be mindful of so-called “ban the box” laws and the fair employment laws in some states that extend various protections to ex-offenders as “ex-offenders,” rather than as members of an otherwise protected class.

 Prohibition on Considering Certain Criminal Records